 Yes, you’ll break a sweat, but the views and the outstanding architectural features are absolutely worth the visit.

 Despite the exercise, remember that it is a sacred place.
 Hence, you have to take off your shoes and cover your shoulders and knees.

-I must admit that the last – and longest – part from Lankatilaka to the Gadaladenyia Vihara is not such a lovely hike like the former one.
+I must admit that the last – and longest – part from Lankatilaka to the Gadaladenyia Vihara is not such a lovely hike as the former one.
 You are walking most of the time along a road.
 Not terrible, but not very idyllic, either.
 So if you hire a tuk-tuk or take a bus for these 5 kilometers, you won’t miss out on a lot.

 The Gadaladenyia Vihara

 Gadaladenyia Vihara is an ancient Buddhist place and is considered one of the largest rock temples in Sri Lanka.
 King Bhuvanekabahu IV commissioned it in the middle of the 14th century.
 Interestingly, the architecture was following Hindu artistic styles, also incorporating Sinhalese architecture from the Polonnaruwa era and other Indo-Chinese architectural patterns.